 Spray Dyed Shoelaces: the Easiest DIY

 Here is an ::easy:: DIY to transform plain white laced kicks.
-Update your shoelaces with purple fabric dye and add some Radiant Orchid into your life.
+Update your shoelaces with purple fabric dye.
 Of course you can use any colour that you want.
 Get creative and match an outfit, holiday or school colours.
 Dyeing shoelaces takes only a little dye (it's a great way to use up extra dye left over from a larger project).

 - Tintex Purple (#2) or Dark Plum (#3)